 European Route 69 is the world’s northernmost highway

-European Route 69 (E69) is a very scenic drive located in northern Norway.
-It’s said to be the world’s northernmost highway and takes travellers as far North in Europe as it is possible to go by road.
+European Route 69 (E69) is a very scenic drive located in the northern part of Norway.
+It’s said to be the world’s northernmost highway and takes travelers as far north in Europe as it is possible to go by road.

 How long is the European Route 69?